Murray River Tributaries & Murray–Darling Basin Waterways

 Darling River Catchment

-The river system of the Darling consists of over ten tributaries, with the Upper Darling River (Barwon-Darling) being a complex waterway made up of many individually named waterways.
-The Barwon-Darling covers about 13% of the Murray-Darling Basin but only accounts for about 2.8% of the flow in the Basin.
+The Darling river system consists of over ten tributaries, with the Upper Darling River (Barwon-Darling) being a complex waterway comprising many individually named tributaries.
+The Barwon-Darling covers about 13% of the Murray–Darling Basin but only accounts for about 2.8% of the flow in the Basin.
 However, much more water flows through the system, with 99% of its flow generated via the upstream catchments.